siddhantprateek/techvolt/README.md

 # Techvolt

-It is NFT Collection application like Open Sea.
+It is a NFT Collection application like Open Sea.